 ofxMyAddon/example/MyAddonExample.xcodeproj ... //other project files for other platforms ofxMyAddon/example/src/main.cpp ofxMyAddon/example/src/testApp.h ofxMyAddon/example/src/testApp.cpp ... ofxMyAddon/example/bin/data

 You don't have to!
 Uploading it to github is enough, as long as you have the 'ofx' prefix in your repository name then we'll find it.
-Feel free to send us a note if you want to tell us about it and let us know what category it belongs in.
+Feel free to file an issue on github if you want to tell us about it and let us know what category it belongs in.

 Include an image file (270x70) in the root of your repository named: ofxaddons_thumbnail.png

 We wrote scripts to discover addons on github.com.
 The scripts look at the repository name and description for things like 'openFrameworks' and 'ofx'.
 We have manual admin tools to discard the results that aren't openFrameworks related, empty, or blatantly incomplete.
 The ones we keep are tagged with categories after doing a bit of research about them.